Study lepton flavor violation $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ within the Mass Insertion Approximation: Introduction

-In order to search for LFV in charged leptons, a series of experiments have been carried out at different levels, and set upper limits on the LFV branching ratios (BRs) of the decays and the LFV couplings of the various particle decays.
+In order to search for LFV in charged leptons, many experiments are currently planned, under construction, or already underway, with the aim of increasing the current limits by several orders of magnitude.
+Some of the most stringent constraints for LFV processes are given in Refs.\cite{tj7,tj8,tj9,tj10,tj11,tj12}.
+In this article, the B-decays represent the decay processes $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ ($B^0\rightarrow e{\mu}$, $B^0\rightarrow e{\tau}$ and $B^0\rightarrow {\mu}{\tau}$).
 The searches for charged lepton flavor violating decays should be categorised into modes with ${\tau}$ leptons, and modes without, i.e. with an electron and a muon.
-Limits at the few $10^{-9}$ level exist for process $B\rightarrow e{\mu}$\cite{B23}. and will be improved by Belle II and LHCb.
+Limits at the few $10^{-9}$ level exist for process $B^0\rightarrow e{\mu}$\cite{B23}, and will be improved by Belle II and LHCb.
 An improvement by an order of magnitude by the end of LHCb Upgrade II is reachable.
-Similar searches have been performed with charm \cite{B28}.
+Similar LFV searches have been performed with charm\cite{ff4,B28,FB1}.